Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 9) Now from the same Rust Installer/Update screen select #3.
    This will install the Rust server automatically.

-10) Start the rust server from Server Management #5.
+10) Start the rust server from #1 Server Control #5 Server Start.

-11) When server is up and running stop server from Server Management #4.
+11) In the #1 Server Control open the #2 console.
+When the server is up and running stop the server press ctrl+c and it will close the server.

-12) Copy files created in #8 with option #7 in the Rust Installer/Update
+12) Copy files created in step #8 with option #7 in the #6 Rust Installer/Update

-10) Once the installation is completed copy the configs you made in step 8.
+13) Once the installation is completed copy the configs you made in step 8.
     Use # 7 in the Rust Installer/Update.

-11) Now start the Rust server with option #4 in Server Management.
+14) Now start the Rust server with option #4 in Server Management.
+You may have to start it twice.